LoupVaillant/Monocypher-Handshake/DESIGN.md

 (The authentication keys AK* use the first 32 bytes of the Chacha20 stream.
 The encryption keys EK* use the next 32 bytes.
-The streams' nonce an counter are both zero.)
+The streams' nonce and counter are both zero.)

 The messages contain the following (Es, Er, and Ls denote the public half of the key pairs, and `||` denotes concatenation):